 Confirm that your solar installer is properly licensed.
 This ensures that the work is done correctly using current installation best practices.
 If a solar energy system in Utah doesn't connect to the grid, the state exempts its installation from licensing requirements.
 For other jobs, solar contractors must hold license S202, a specialty certification from the Utah Division of Occupational and Professional Licensing.

-Check TrustPilot, Google Reviews, the Better Business Bureau (BBB), and other review sites to see what past customers have to say about local solar companies.
-Detailed reviews can help you assess a provider's trustworthiness and customer service.
-Stay away from providers with few or mainly poor reviews.
+Check TrustPilot, Google Reviews, the Better Business Bureau (BBB), and other review sites to see what past customers have to say about local solar installers.
+Detailed reviews can help you evaluate a provider's reliability and customer service.
+Stay away from companies with few or mainly poor reviews.

-Get free, detailed quotes from 3–5 solar companies.
-The quotes should describe all costs and identify the exact solar parts included.
-Looking at several quotes can help you find the option that best fits your budget.
+To find a solar installer that fits your budget, get free, detailed quotes from 3–5 providers.
+The quotes should outline all costs and list the solar equipment included.
+Looking at several quotes helps you identify the option that best fits your budget.

-Quality solar installations should have strong workmanship and performance warranties.
-A workmanship warranty covers any installation defects (such as cracks in the panels, poor alignment, or poor wiring), while a performance guarantee ensures a certain level of energy production.
-Strong guarantees demonstrate a company's confidence in its work.
+Top-notch solar installations should include strong workmanship and performance warranties.
+A workmanship guarantee covers installation issues, such as poor alignment, cracks in the panels, or poor wiring.
+A performance guarantee ensures a minimum energy output.
+Comprehensive guarantees show that a solar company believes in its work.

 Clinton homeowners typically spend about $12,120 on home solar systems after federal tax refunds.
-Solar arrays in Clinton cost approximately $3,290 per kilowatt, with the average residential solar system being 5.3 kilowatts.
+Solar arrays in Clinton cost approximately $3,290 per kilowatt, with an average size of 5.3 kilowatts.
 An estimate from a local solar provider will include costs for labor, permit fees, and preliminary work, and will account for your system's size, panel type, and capacity.
-Some homeowners prefer to lease solar panels in order to reduce upfront costs.
+Some homeowners prefer to lease their solar panels in order to reduce upfront costs.

 Incentive Amount: